tjelvar-olsson/tjelvar-olsson.github.io/_posts/2015-06-13-test-driven-develpment-for-scientists.md

 ```

 At this point it may be worth reflecting on how we should make this test pass.
-In test driven development we want to add minimal implementation to get the
+In test-driven development we want to add minimal implementation to get the
 tests to pass.
 The code below is pretty minimal and it makes the test pass.